jerome1232/Millward-Resume/docs/index.md

 __<a href="https://ahninnovationaward.com/Documents/2018_AH_Nickless_Innovation_Award_winners.pdf">AH Nickless Innovation Award Competition</a>__, Team Lead App Developer

 - Designed and built an app to detect when users were in danger and contact local security.
-- Used Java in Android Studio to build an android application using geofencing to mitigate false alarms and automatically connect users to nearest authorities in case of danger.
+- Learned Java in Android Studio to build an android application using geofencing to mitigate false alarms and automatically connect users to nearest authorities in case of danger.
 - Won first place and a total of $40,000.

 ### Web Development